Maximus905/testDocs/Demo-Example.md

 * th2 custom
 * th2-sim

 Simulator is the service for simulating different logic.
 All logic contains in a Rules.
 You can turn on/off rules for different connections or some rules for one connection.
-This project is java framework for creating custom the Simulator.

 Simulator is a flexible instrument, which allows to simulate different systems.

 To learn more about how to install and set up your Simulator follow the [link](https://github.com/th2-net/th2-sim).

 ## USE CASE #4: Verification
-Th2 has a web-based GUI, which helps to manage and analyze test data.
+All raw messages and test events are stored in the centralised data lake and then shown in a web-based GUI, which helps to manage and analyze test data.
 The GUI is divided into two parts: Events and Messages.

-On the Event tab you can see the list of executed scripts.
-Each script has a tree of actions which is called events.
+On the Event tab you can see the tree of all executed test cases(act events, check1 events, check2-recon events, conn events).
 Events may contain different data: information about sending messages, incoming messages, comparison tables, where you can check that expected and actual results match or don’t match.